MicrosoftDocs/CommunityToolkit/docs/maui/markup/converters/func-converter.md

 ## FuncConverter&lt;TSource>

-The `FunConverter<TSource>` implementation allows you to define a conversion process that provides **only** a type safe incoming value.
+The `FuncConverter<TSource>` implementation allows you to define a conversion process that provides **only** a type safe incoming value.

 The following example shows how to build a converter that will convert between a `TimeSpan` and a `double` expressed in seconds: